rocky-linux/documentation/docs/guides/automation/cronie.md

 #  Prerequisite

-* A machine running Rocky Linux.
+* A computer running Rocky Linux.
-* Know how to use your favorite editor to modify the configuration file in the command line environment (this article will use `vi`).
+* Know how to use your favorite editor to change the configuration file in the command line environment (this article will use `vi`).
-* You have understood the basic knowledge of bash, python or other scripting/programming tools, and expect to run the script automatically.
+* You have understood the basic knowledge of bash, python or other scripting or programming tools, and expect to run the script automatically.
-* You have connected to your machine via ssh (it can be root user or ordinary user with UID greater than 1000).
+* You have connected to your computer by SSH (it can be root user or ordinary user with UID greater than 1000).
-* We think you are a very cool person.

 ##  cron Introduction

 GNU/Linux provides the *cron* system, which is a time-based `cron` jobs program for automated processes.
-It is simple, but quite powerful.
+It is not hard, but quite powerful.
 Want a script or program to run at 5 pm every day? `cron` can do it.
 There are different branches (or variants) of `cron`, which have the same functions.
 In this document, **cronie** is used, and the version is 1.5.2.
 You can click [here](https://github.com/cronie-crond/cronie) to find the latest version and update log.

 ##  cronie's Description